bliongosari1/react-technical-interview-1/README.md

 Default option should be "All" to display users of all nationalities.

-**2. Search Functionality - bonus Q **
+**3. Mock this search using an mock/fake API (bonus Q)**

-Let's imagine we are calling an API for this search, how would you handle it?
+- Let's imagine we are calling an API for this search, how would you handle it?
 Can do pseudocode or explain

 Example: https://bliongosari-user-exercise.vercel.app/